Locations:

 What is the difference between dysarthria and apraxia?

 Apraxia is a different motor speech condition.
-In apraxia, people have normal muscle function but have difficulty making voluntary movements like speaking.
-There’s a problem getting the message from your brain to your muscles that tells them to move.
+In apraxia, people have normal muscle function but difficulty making voluntary movements, like speaking.
+There’s a problem getting the message from your brain to your muscles that tells the muscles to move.

 What is the difference between dysarthria and dysphagia?